-One variety of succulents that is particularly popular is the echeveria.
-This lovely succulent grows in rosette shapes and has pretty leaves in a variety of colors.
-And if you can manage to get one to flower, you are in for a true delight.
+Echeveria varieties grow in rosette shapes and have pretty leaves that come in a variety of colors.
+And if you can manage to get one to flower, you are truly in for a delight.

 Echeveria are members of the Crassulacae family and their care is similar to sedum and kalanchoes.
 Most remain fairly small but there are some exceptions that will grow to a couple of feet.